-As part of our testing for Women’s road bike of the year 2017, we received feedback from our test team that hydraulic disc brakes gave them a lot more confidence on descents.
-This is because they are more powerful but with an easier lever action, which means they give controlled braking on long descents without needing a lot of pressure to control, which is also more comfortable.
+As part of our testing for Women’s road bike of the year back in 2017, we received feedback from our test team that hydraulic disc brakes gave them more confidence on descents.
+This is because they are more powerful but with an easier lever action.
+This means they give controlled braking on long descents without needing a lot of pressure to control, which is also more comfortable.

 Standover and sizes

-A few brands will offer a smaller wheelsize on the smallest frame sizes in its range.
-This means that handling and performance of the bike will feel uniform throughout the range.
+A few brands offer a smaller wheelsize on the smallest frame sizes in its range — 650b wheels rather than the standard 700c wheels you find on most road bikes.
+This means handling and performance of the bike feels uniform throughout the range.
 The new Canyon Endurance and Ultimate WMN bikes are good examples of this.

 How much should I spend?